dsecrieru/dvoronoi/README.md

 - generates Voronoi diagrams using Fortune's sweep line algorithm
 - Delaunay triangulation can be obtained from the Voronoi diagram
 - convex hull of sites (using Andrew's monotone chain)
-- point parametrization: any point type can be plugged in
 - good numerical stability due to double precision being used internally

 # Structure